Gabinou/mace/README.md

 ## About

-Mace is a build system for C, that uses C.
+Mace is a single-header build system for C, which uses C.

-Specificity, reduced scope, all in service of *simplicity*.
+Specificity, reduced scope, everything in service of *simplicity*.

 ## Features
-- As simple as possible.
 - C syntax.
     - Macefiles are `.c` files.
-    - Targets are `structs`.
+    - Targets are `structs` (including phony/command targets).
     - Function `mace` is user entry point.
-- Single header build system.
+- Single header build system : `mace.h` is all you need.
     - Compiling macefile as easy as compiling `hello_world.c`, or easier!
     - Build project by running resulting executable.
+- Convenience executable for make-like behavior
+    - Build and run macefile `installer.c` to install `mace` and `mace.h`
-- Easy to learn
+    - `mace macefile.c` to build!
-    - Familiar syntax.
-    - Simple API.
+- Simple API

 ## Usage
 1. Get `mace.h`